massoncheg/forgejo-docs/docs/user/webhooks.md

 ### Dedicated integration:

-- Packagist: ask packagist to refresh the given package
+- Packagist: ask Packagist to refresh the given package
 - SourceHut Builds: submit build manifests (only on push)

 ### Generic notification messages in chosen channel/chat: